Downton Abbey: Series 5 (2014)

 In series five, covering the year 1924, a Russian exile, Prince Kuragin, wishes to renew his past affections for the Dowager Countess (Violet).
 Violet instead locates his wife in British Hong Kong and reunites the Prince and his estranged wife.
 Scotland Yard and the local police investigate Green's death.
 Violet learns that Marigold is Edith's daughter.
 Meanwhile, Mrs Drewe, not knowing Marigold's true parentage, resents Edith's constant visits.
 To increase his chances with Mary, Charles Blake plots to reunite Gillingham and his ex-fiancée, Mabel.
+News of Gregson's death in the Beer Hall Putsch reaches Downton.
 After Edith inherits Michael Gregson's publishing company, she removes Marigold from the Drewes and relocates to London.
 Simon Bricker, an art expert interested in one of Downton's paintings, shows his true intentions toward Cora and is thrown out by Robert, causing a temporary rift between the couple.

 Mrs Patmore's decision to invest her inheritance in real estate inspires Mr Carson, Downton's butler, to do likewise.
-He suggests that head housekeeper Mrs Hughes invest with him; she confesses she has no money due to supporting a mentally incapacitated sister.
+He suggests that the housekeeper Mrs Hughes invest with him; she confesses she has no money because she is supporting a mentally incapacitated sister.
 The Crawleys' cousin, Lady Rose, daughter of Lord and Lady Flintshire, becomes engaged to Atticus Aldridge, son of Lord and Lady Sinderby.
 Lord Sinderby strongly objects to Atticus's marrying outside the Jewish faith.
 Lord Merton proposes to Isobel Crawley (Matthew's mother).
-She accepts, but later ends the engagement due to Lord Merton's sons' disparaging comments over her status as a commoner.
+She accepts, but later ends the engagement as a result of Lord Merton's sons' disparaging comments over her status as a commoner.
 Lady Flintshire employs underhanded schemes to derail Rose and Atticus's engagement, including announcing to everyone at the wedding that she and her husband are divorcing, intending to cause a scandal to stop Rose's marriage to Atticus; they are married anyway.